Brown, black, red, tan

 If you are an active family, especially with children, then you will really appreciate the attributes that the Corgidor brings to the family.
 He is trainable, although this will be more successful if you have a strong bond with him.
 The breed is intelligent, although he can be a little stubborn.
 He is very patient, and so is ideally behaved with young children.
 The Corgidor is also a healthy and active dog, and one that will fit into the family quickly and effectively: such is his lovability and his tenacity.

 - Corgidor Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Corgidor
+- Temperament & Intelligence of the Corgidor

-- My Final Thoughts on the Corgidor
+- Final Thoughts on the Corgidor